apex/up/docs/07-guides.md

 ### Deploying

-First create `app.js` in an empty directory with the following Node.js app.
+First, create `app.js` in an empty directory with the following Node.js app.
 Note that it must listen on __PORT__ which is passed by Up.

 ```js
 const http = require('http')